sarnau/HP-8711C-RF-Network-Analyzer/README.md

 ## Upgrading to an LCD

 It is relatively easy to upgrade the device to an LCD.
-I've added some photos from my conversion including STL files created with FreeCAD for the mounting hardware.
+I've added some photos from my conversion with a AA084VC03 LCD including STL files created with FreeCAD for the mounting hardware.

 ![Installation](./LCD-upgrade/LCD_installing_VGA_converter_in_frame.jpg)